El Rito Campus

 The El Rito Campus is located at 1190 NM 554, El Rito, NM 87530, and is home to the El Rito Normal School Alumni archives, memorial and orchard.

 Alumni Hall is available year-round for community events.
 The El Rito Water Association is housed in Delgado Hall, and properties on and near campus are offered for rental.
 Campus grounds and park are open to the public daily from 7am to 10 pm.
-More information: Hope Vigil at 575.581.4100.
+More information: Call 575.581.4100.

 Heritage Art Classes in Rio Grande Style Weaving and Spanish Colonial Woodcarving are now on Northern's Española Campus in the Arts Annex building.